 Interesting note: individual homes & buildings on the island are responsible for their own water supply—everyone catches rain water to use in their homes.

-If I ever return to Auckland, I’ll carve out a couple of days just for Waiheke (and one for Rangitoto).
+If I ever return to Auckland, I’ll be sure to carve out a couple of days just for Waiheke Island (and one for Rangitoto).

 Pin image to save & share!